-The majority of testis cancers (90-95%) arise from germ cells, which are the cells from which the sperm develop.
+The majority of testis cancers (90-95%) arise from germ cells, the cells from which the sperm develop.
 Tumours can also arise from structural and supporting cells within the testis, or rarely as spread of lymphoma.

 What are the symptoms of testis cancer?

 Men with a testis cancer may notice a painless mass or swelling in the testis.
 Only one in ten men will experience pain in the testis from cancer.
 About 5-10% of men present with fluid around the testis, called a hydrocele.